Our corporate governance policies and practices are the foundation of our business.

 The majority of our CEO pay is long-term and at-risk with no guaranteed bonuses or salary increases.
 The Executive Compensation Committee of the Board has identified performance goals that underpin our strategy and has incorporated those goals into executive compensation plans to serve as drivers of incentive awards.

 Stock ownership guidelines align executive and director interests with those of our shareholders.
-These guidelines were updated in December 2018 to require our CEO to retain qualifying equity equal to six times his annual base salary (three times for other executive officers), and for our Board members to retain equity in the amount of five times their annual base cash retainer.
+These guidelines require our CEO to retain qualifying equity equal to six times his annual base salary (three times for other executive officers), and for our Board members to retain equity in the amount of five times their annual base cash retainer.

-We prohibit all hedging, pledging, and transactions in derivatives related to Toll Brothers securities for all directors and executives (with a limited pledging exception for our Chairman Emeritus).
+We prohibit all hedging, pledging, and transactions in derivatives related to Toll Brothers securities for all directors and executives.

 We have a policy that requires reimbursement and/or cancellation of awards if it is determined by the Board that a payment was made based upon the achievement of specified financial results that was subsequently restated, if in the Board's view the executive engaged in fraud or intentional misconduct that was a substantial contributing cause to the need for the restatement, or if a lower award would have been made to the executive based upon the restated financial results.
 We do not pay tax gross-ups on payments to executives.